umosys/ova/README.md

 ---

+## What's New In 1.3.2

+- Added 'empty' rule to check for empty string, array, object

 ## What's New In 1.3.0

 > Breaking change: Renamed 'arrayType' rule to 'elementType' to be consistent with new rules for array elements